sergeyv/webapp/docs/client.rst

 A "404 view" is a built-in view so there's no need to configure a route for it, yet there should be a div inside contect-views for it.
-But yes, 404 view is a GenericView too.
+But yes, 404 view is a View too.

-GenericForm
+Form
 -----------

-A GenericForm uses server-generated forms to represent data to the user - the form is a ``schemaish`` structure defined in Python code::
+A Form uses server-generated forms to represent data to the user - the form is a ``schemaish`` structure defined in Python code::

     @webapp.loadable